torognes/swarm/README.md

 > MINOR version when you add functionality in a backwards compatible manner, and
 > PATCH version when you make backwards compatible bug fixes.

-swarm 3.1.6:
+swarm 3.1.x:
-- use more C++11 and STL features,
-- replace `pthreads` with `std::thread`,
-- eliminate most of clang-tidy's warnings,
-- refactor to reduce cyclomatic complexity (simpler and shorter functions),
-- reduce/eliminate linuxisms to improve portability,
+- reduce/eliminate linuxisms to improve portability
-- measure the effect of code modernization on run-time performances

 swarm 3.2.0:
+- add support for the RISC-V architecture,
 - swarm can be compiled natively on a BSD or a Windows system (FreeBSD support added; Windows native build still pending — only cross-compilation via `mingw` is currently exercised)